 - Timing: Babies are naturally routine oriented.
 We try not to disrupt any nap time, meal time, and usual downtime like bed or bath time, unless absolutely necessary.

 We found that involving our son in anything makes it much easier on everyone.
-We cannot plan and prepare for every possibilities and, of course, every baby is different.
+Parents cannot plan and prepare for every possibility and, of course, each child is different.
 We would love to hear about what worked for you when your little one accompanied you to the store.

 Subscribe to receive our newsletters and notifications on new posts.
 Your email address is safe with us.
 It will not be distributed to any third-party.